amitu/dcavenue/README.md

 A simple django app to integrate with CCAvenue using "Advanced Site Integration for Real Time Success Failure".

+Since the app does not have any meaningful models or management command/template tags etc, there is no reason to add "dcavenue" to INSTALLED_APPS if you are using it with normal django app.
+If you are using it with importd project, it may be required to allow views.py to be loaded, so either import dcavenue.views from somewhere or put it in INSTALLED_APPS for simplicity.

 Add "dcavenue" to installed apps.
 If it is importd app, mount dcavenue on some URL, eg /dcavenue.
 If its a regular django app, url include dcacenue.urls file at appropriate place.